Notice of Intimation for Home Loan: What is it and Why is it Important?

 Imagine finally finding the perfect home after months of searching, negotiating, and getting your home loan approved.
 You’re finally ready to make that big move, but hold on a minute – there’s one crucial document that you cannot afford to forget – the Notice of Intimation for Home Loan.

-Section 89B of the Registration Act, 1908, mandates the submission of a notice of intimation (NoI) to the registrar to protect the lending institution’s interests.
-The recent implementation of the NoI rule, effective since April 1, 2013, has greatly reduced the occurrence of fraudulent practices.
+Section 89B of the Registration Act, 1908, mandates the submission of a notice of intimation (NOI) to the registrar to protect the lending institution’s interests.
+The recent implementation of the NOI rule, effective since April 1, 2013, has greatly reduced the occurrence of fraudulent practices.

 The Notice of Intimation (NOI) is an essential step in the home loan registration process, introduced to combat property fraud.
 This notifies the registrar that the loan has been funded and prevents fraudulent practices such as multiple registrations of the same property.